Theme 2026: New Tales of China’s Silk Road

 5. Word limits must be within the specified number of words.
 Otherwise, entries will be disqualified and P3 will not be responsible for notifying the school if this happens.
 For further details please go to: https://www.hkywa.com/about-the-competition/word-limits/

-6. There is a separate category for cover art.
-Only Primary schools can also submit 10 entries in each of the 2 cover art groups.
+6. There is a separate category for Cover Art.
+Only Primary schools and Different Learning Abilities, can also submit 10 entries in each of the 2 cover art groups.
 Each student can only submit either literary or cover art entries.

-8. Entries submitted will not be returned to the author unless requested by the school to P3 in writing to the competition email.
+9. Entries submitted will not be returned to the author unless requested by the school to P3 in writing to the competition email, cover art submissions need to be collected from the P3 office.

 If you have an questions or queries, please contact us by using the contact form provided on the website https://www.hkywa.com/contact-us/